nhattpn/BTL_LTNC/README.md

+- Install npm before do anything.
-- Type below command in each folder ~/login-frontend and ~/qlsv-be: npm i npm start
+- - Type below command in each folder ~/login-frontend and ~/qlsv-be:
+  1. npm i
+  2. npm start
 - REMEMBER: alway type and run command in ~/qlsv-be first to create sever.